sabiqazhar/social-media-api/README.md

-# REST API Todo list
+# REST API SOCIAL MEDIA

 this is social media API project, i'm implement some concept on common social media like follow/unfollow user, like/dislike post and create timeline for user